FAIRmat-NFDI/nomad-distro-template/template_README.md

 > [!IMPORTANT]
 > Depending on the settings of the owner of this repository, the distributed image might
 > be private and require authentication to pull.
+> If you want to keep the image private you need to configure and use a personal access
+> token (PAT) according to the instructions in the GitHub docs [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-with-a-personal-access-token-classic).
-> If you are the owner you should make sure that your organization settings allow public
+> If you want to make the image public (recommended), you should make sure that your
-> packages and after that set this package public.
+> organization settings allow public packages and after that set this package public.
 > You can read more about this in the GitHub docs [here](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility).

 > [!TIP]
-> In order for you others to find and learn from your distribution we in FAIRmat would
+> In order for others to find and learn from your distribution we in FAIRmat would
 > greatly appreciate it if you would add the topic `nomad-distribution` by clicking the
 > ⚙️ next to "About" on the main GitHub page for this repository.